sahidrajaansari/go-todo/README.md

 ## Environment Variables

-You will need to set up the following environment variables in your `.env` file:
+You will need to set up the following environment variables in your `.env` file if its not present after clone:

 ```
 DATABASE_NAME=todo-5